TramontaG/Teste-Front-FDTE/commit-history.md

 # [10/26/2023 03:51]

     - User can only create complete pokemons.
 If there is some info missing, the pokemon can't be created

+# [10/26/2023 04:01]

+    - Fix: Bad url was not resolving background image after build

+# [10/26/2023 14:31]

+    - Fix: It was possible to create new pokemon even when Ash already had 6 pokemons